YC-Lai/3DCV/README.md

 ### Task 2: Document rectification

 Rectification is one of the most fundamental techniques when digitizing documents.
 Given an image of a document captured by the camera, please recover its original geometric property which is lost after perspective transformation.
-The following figures is an example of rectifying a photo of a book.
+The following figure is an example of rectifying a photo of a book.

 **Result:**